Abel Design Group

 About Michael Hsu Office of Architecture

-Michael Hsu has become a bit of a rock star, or, perhaps, starchitect in his home base of Austin.
-But he has compelling restaurant credits in his other hometown as well.
+Michael Hsu has become a bit of a rock star, or, perhaps, a starchitect in his home base of Austin.
+His compelling restaurant portfolio includes local projects as well as credits in his hometown abroad.
 Hsu was born in Taiwan but raised in Houston.
-He graduated from the University of Texas at Austin School of Architecture in 1993.
-He spent 11 years at the Austin firm Dick Clark + Associates.
-The 21-employee Michael Hsu Office of Architecture was formed in 2005.
-It has notable restaurants on the client list — Ushi, Bullfight, P. Terry’s Burger Bar, Shake Shack — with some interesting commercial work as well, like the indoor skydiving chain iFLY.
+He graduated from the University of Texas at Austin School of Architecture in 1993 and spent 11 years at the Austin firm Dick Clark + Associates before founding the 21-employee Michael Hsu Office of Architecture in 2005.
+It has notable restaurants in its client list like Ushi, Bullfight, P. Terry’s Burger Bar, and Shake Shack and has some interesting commercial work as well, like the indoor skydiving chain iFLY.
 The Michael Hsu Office of Architecture won the International Interior Design Association Design Excellence Award in the retail, residential, and hospitality categories in 2017.

 Michael Hsu’s commitment to accessible, minimalist design shows in the Houston location of the European-Portuguese restaurant Oporto.
-The seats are different sizes to allow for quick snacks or full meals.
+Different table sizes allow for quick snacks or full meals.
 The wood inlays and marble counters evoke a European home kitchen.
 The Houston Chronicle called the room both “warm” and “lively” before labeling Oporto one of the “better spots to hang out with friends” in Houston.
 For Uchi Houston, a modern Japanese den on Westheimer Road, Michael Hsu was able to pair with James Beard-award-winning chef Tyson Cole.
-The building was erected in 1937 and previously held the famed tex-mex place Felix Mexican Restaurant, which closed in 2008 after 60 years in business.
+The building was built in 1937 and previously housed the famed Tex-Mex place Felix Mexican Restaurant, which closed in 2008 after 60 years in business.
 The update focused on handcrafted materials, with reclaimed lumber, walnut cabinetry, and custom-made brass light fixtures.